 I was stung on the shoulder with a needle-like pain.
-Three minutes later I started to feel lichy.
-After another minute I fell into someone's arms as the "lights went out."
-The team shoulded for our medical barrel.
+Three minutes later I started to feel itchy.
+After another minute I fell into someone's arms as the 'lights went out'.
+The team shouted for our medical barrel.
 Oxygen, adrenalin, antihistamine and a drip were all given in a matter of minutes.
 An hour later I started to recover.
 Next day I was able to carry on with the trip.
 I owe my life to the quick actions of our group's doctor.
 I now always carry an EpiPen in case I get stung again.

-Drug Dose Paracetamol 500mg tablet, 2 tablets 4 times a day and / or ibuprofen 400mg tablet, 1 tablet 3 times a day Metoclopramide 10mg tablet up to 3 times a day or Prochlorperazine 1 to 2x5mg tablets up to 3 times a day Acetazolamide Half a 250mg tablet 2 times a day, started 24hrs before ascent Oxygen gas Breathed continuously - cylinder or pressure bag Dexamethasone - Corticosteroid 8 - 16mg a day in divided doses, for up to 5 days Acetazolamide 250mg tablet, 1 tablet 3 times a day Oxygen gas Breathed continuously - cylinder or pressure bag Nifedipine 20mg MR tablet 2 times a day Acetazolamide 250mg tablet, 1 tablet 3 times a day Ciprofloxacin 750mg 2 times a day or Azithromycin Capsules taken daily for 3 days Loperamide 2mg capsules taken up to 8 times Electrolyte rehydration solution in 200ml of boiled and cooled water Amoxycillin 250mg 3 times a day for at least 5 days and / or Metronidazole 200mg 4 times a day or as recommended by doctor Pholcodine Linctus 10ml up to 4 times a day Lozenges with anaesthetic i.e. Benzocaine Lip balm & sunscreen with at least SPF 15 - skin section 60mg 3 times a day Nasal spray · · · · · · · · · · · · · · · · · · · Paracetamol and / or ibuprofen Metoclopramide or Prochlorperazine Acetazolamide Oxygen gas Dexamethasone - Corticosteroid Acetazolamide Oxygen gas Nifedipine Acetazolamide Ciprofloxacin or Azithromycin Loperamide Electrolyte rehydration solution Amoxycillin and / or Metronidazole Pholcodine Lozenges with anaestheti
+Problem Drug Dose AMS Paracetamol 500mg tablet, 2 tablets 4 times a day Headache and / or ibuprofen 400mg tablet, 1 tablet 3 times a day AMS Metoclopramide 10mg tablet up to 3 times a day Nausea or Prochlorperazine 1 to 2x5mg tablets up to 3 times a day AMS Prevention Acetazolamide Half a 250mg tablet 2 times a day, started 24hrs before ascent HACE Oxygen gas Breathed continuously - cylinder or pressure bag Dexamethasone - Corticosteroid 8 - 16mg a day in divided doses, for up to 5 days Acetazolamide 250mg tablet, 1 tablet 3 times a day HAPE Oxygen gas Breathed continuously - cylinder or pressure bag Nifedipine 20mg MR tablet 2 times a day Acetazolamide 250mg tablet, 1 tablet 3 times a day Diarrhoea Ciprofloxacin 750mg 2 times a day or Azithromycin Capsules taken daily for 3 days Loperamide 2mg capsules taken up to 8 times Dehydration Electrolyte rehydration solution in 200ml of boiled and cooled water Infections Amoxycillin 250mg 3 times a day for at least 5 days and / or Metronidazole 200mg 4 times a day or as recommended by doctor Cough Cough Pholcodine Linctus 10ml up to 4 times a day Sore Throat Lozenges with anaesthetic ozenges with anaesthetic i.e. Benzocaine Dry chapped Lip balm & sunscreen with at least SPF 15 - skin section lips and skin Moisturiser cream Blocked Pseudoephedrine 60mg 3 times a day nose or Xylometazoline Nasal spray Cold sores Aciclovir 5% cream - 5 times a day for 5 days